mcntsh/use-utility-classes/README.md

 ## HOC

-An HOC helper is also included in this package which will pass the hook via props.
-It can be used like so:
+An HOC helper is also included in this package which will pass the hook via props:

 ```javascript
 import withSetClassName from 'use-utility-classes/react'